alfiankan/covid-api-python/README.md

 - [DONE] Provide monthly data of total covid cases.
 - [DONE] Provide monthly data of total covid cases in the year provided in <year>.
-- [ ] Provide monthly data of total covid cases in the month and year provided in <year> and <month>.
+- [DONE] Provide monthly data of total covid cases in the month and year provided in <year> and <month>.

 - [ ] Provide daily data of covid cases.
 - [ ] Provide daily data of covid cases in the year provided in <year> Response Body (JSON , example: /daily/2020